 Raman spectra, with their characteristic fingerprint signatures, allow a highly specific detection of a wide variety of molecules.
 Thus, substance-specific quantifications are also easily accessible due to significant peak characteristics.
 Raman spectroscopy is particularly suitable for measurements in aqueous solutions, as water itself does not show any predominant component in the spectrum.

 LIBS (Laser Induced Breakdown Spectroscopy) 190 – 960 nm

 Spectroscopic detection of plasma emissions

 By means of short laser pulses, a microplasma is generated on the sample surface, the emission of which can be spectroscopically evaluated during recombination (breakdown).
-LIBS spectra thus show discrete emission lines of the individual elements present in the sample, thus making measurement tasks accessible which cannot be solved with the classical methods of electronic or vibrational spectroscopy.
+LIBS spectra thus show discrete emission lines of the individual elements present in the sample, making measurement tasks accessible which cannot be solved with the classical methods of electronic or vibrational spectroscopy.

 Our team of application engineers would be pleased to support you in selecting the most suitable method for you.